shubshres/Birthday-Emails/README.md

 The user will also need to update the birthday.csv file with their recipients following the format of line 1.
 - Note: the user must leave line 1 in the .csv file
 - I have provided a sample in the .csv file as well

+This program was created using:
+- pandas library to handle the data
+- datetime library to handle the dates
+- smtplib library to send the emails